MS Mytilene

-The MS Mytilene was a ferry ship of Greece, which used to be part of NEL Lines' fleet.
+MS Mytilene was a ferry ship of Greece, which used to be part of NEL Lines' fleet.
 She was built in 1973 in Japan as the Vega and put into service for NEL in 1992.
 She is a sister ship of Virgo, which also came to Greece as the GA Ferries' Rodanthi.
 She could accommodate up to 1300 passengers and 225 vehicles.
 The shipis powered by two Pielstick 16PC2-5V diesel engines with a maximum combined power of 19,200 bhp and reached service speeds up to 21 knots and maximum speed up to 23.8.
 She had economy class seating, a salon and bar for A and economy class passengers, a self service restaurant, dining room, jewellery safekeeping room, telephone and gift shop.
 She took her name from Mytilene, the largest city and capital of Lesvos.

 The ship has been laid up since 2015, initially in Karlovasi, Samos and later in Elefsina.
 The ship will be difficult to return to operating condition, due to engine failure and her company declaring bankruptcy.
-In 2020, the ship was bought by ANEN at auction and raised the Togolese flag.In 2022 she was sold for scrap as Lene and on 1 June 2022 she was beached for scrap at Aliağa, Turkey.
+In 2020, the ship was bought by ANEN at auction and raised the Togolese flag.
+In 2022 she was sold for scrap as Lene and on 1 June 2022 she was beached for scrap at Aliağa, Turkey.